hikeventures/hikeventures.github.io/_posts/events/2017-06-26-Thermarest-OutDoorShow-2017.markdown

 **Konstantin:**	And it takes also just a few moments to inflate it.

 **Doug:**	Yes.
-To inflate it all you do is reverse the valve and ... (unrolls mattress) I'll get over here ...
+To inflate it all you do is reverse the valve and ...
+I'll get over here ...
 So this uses Bernoulli's principle, which has been around for 500 years.
-And it takes a low pressure air ... a high pressure air, and draws in the low pressure air. (blows in mattress)
+And it takes a low pressure air ... a high pressure air, and draws in the low pressure air.

 **Konstantin:**	Five breaths and it's full.